The following questions are only a few of the many issues raised about the impact that COVID-19 may have on the University. Please see also:

 Classes starting the second half session that begins on Tuesday, March 17 will lose one day of instruction.
 The University is waiving the mandatory first day of term attendance policy for these classes.

 Questions about Instruction

 We are asking you to determine and deploy alternative instruction.
 You are empowered to decide what is most appropriate and workable for your courses, your instructional responsibilities, and your teaching style.
 It is not the case that all instruction must now be moved into a fully online format.
 You might, e.g., ask students to complete assignments that they can then email to you.
-This example and other alternatives to Canvas and Zoom have been prepared by the Center for Educational Innovation.
+This and other examples are described in the "Low Tech Keep Teaching Resources" prepared by the Center for Educational Innovation.